anderssandstrom/ecmc_avs_fat_sat/README_gui.md

 3. Ensure that the VELO field contains a resonable velocity.
 4. Enable the amplifier by pushing the CNEN button.
 The CNEN button should turn green and the status "enabled" should show "1". can take a few seconds.
 5. Enter a new target position in the "VAL" field.
 The motor should start rotating twoards the new target position.
-6. The motor can be stopped by pressing the "STOP" button (or in worst case CNEN button (not good for electronics) or finaly E-Stop button).
+6. The motor can be stopped by pressing the "STOP" button (or in worst case CNEN button (not good for electronics) or E-Stop button).

 #### Issue a jog command: